PatrickCallaghan/datastax-digital-banking/README.md

 RealTime transactions
 When all historical transactions are loaded, the process will start creating random transactions for todays date and time.
 If you wish just to run real time transactions specify -DnoOfDays=0.

-An example of cql queries would be

-	select * from bank.transactions where account_no = 'c593a162-ffa1-4fb6-bbbd-0314016e7e33' and bucket = '1' limit 20000;

-Get all accounts for a customer along with their balance and last updated time.

-	select * from accounts where account

 To use the web service run

 	mvn jetty:run